-All media questions are responded to in a timely manner, so as to protect the credibility of our District.
+All media questions are responded to in a timely manner by the Director of Communications or myself, so as to protect the credibility of our District.
 Staff are also asked to get back to callers as soon as possible, and to respond to e-mails in a timely fashion; it may be to acknowledge the call or e-mail and ask for time to look into the issue further.
-Many staff will continue to respond to e-mails when they are off work.
+Many staff will continue to respond to e-mails when they are off work or after hours.